cod-r/docker-k8s-course/docker-build/README.md

-# Building docker containers and using image repositories
+# Building docker images and using image repositories

 ## Containerizing applications